farling42/fvtt-pdf-pager/README.md

      "CONmod": "system.abilities.con.mod",
      "INTmod": "system.abilities.int.mod",
      "WISmod": "system.abilities.wis.mod",
-     "CHamod": "system.abilities.cha.mod"
+     "CHamod": "system.abilities.cha.mod",
+     "Inspiration": { // "system.attributes.inspiration"
+        getValue(actor) {
+            return actor.system.attributes.inspiration ?
+"Y" : "";
+        },
+        setValue(actor, value) {
+            actor.update( { ["system.attributes.inspiration"] : (value?.length > 0) })
         }
+    },
+  }
 ```

-If there is a complex mapping for a field in the PDF, then the entry in the mapping can be defined as an object with the following functions:
+If there is a complex mapping for a field in the PDF (such as "Inspiration" in the above example), then the entry in the mapping can be defined as an object with the following functions:

 - A `getValue(actor)` function that returns a string which will be the value put into the PDF field.
 - An optional `setValue(actor,value)` function which is called when the user changes a value in the field. `value` contains the value that the user entered, and the setValue function is responsible for calling `actor.update()` with the relevant updates.